Insights into Ordinal Embedding Algorithms: A Systematic Evaluation: INTRODUCTION

-\textbf{Related work: What is missing?} Many OE approaches have been proposed in the literature so far \citep{agarwal2007generalized, van2012stochastic, heikinheimo2013crowd, terada2014local, jain2016finite, anderton2019scaling, ghosh2019landmark}.
+Many OE approaches have been proposed in the literature so far \citep{agarwal2007generalized, van2012stochastic, heikinheimo2013crowd, terada2014local, jain2016finite, anderton2019scaling, ghosh2019landmark}.
 In Table~\ref{tab:summary_of_methods}, we summarize the existing literature on Ordinal Embedding algorithms.
 Most of these algorithms are devoid of any theoretical support and, moreover, a thorough empirical assessment of these methods is completely missing from the literature.
 Existing empirical evaluations of these approaches are quite limited---from the sample sizes used to the number of algorithms evaluated.
 As shown in Table~\ref{tab:summary_of_methods}, none of the existing evaluations constitute more than three different algorithms and no experiments with ordinal embedding algorithms have been reported for more than $\sim 10,000$ items. \newcolumntype{C}[1]{>{ \\\arraybackslash }m{#1}}

 One of the primary hurdles to a thorough evaluation stems from the issue of computational complexity of ordinal embedding: it is NP-Hard in the worst case~\citep{bower2018landscape}.
-In nearly all of the OE algorithms, first-order approaches are used to solve either a non-convex optimization problem or a semi-definite program with respect to either the embedding matrix $X \in \R^{n \times d}$ or the Gram matrix $K \in \R^{n \times n}.$ With a train triplet set $\mathcal{T}$ the computational complexity of \textit{each gradient update} scales as $\bigO(d |\mathcal{T}|)$ when the optimization is with respect to $X$ and as $\bigO(n |\mathcal{T}|)$ for optimization with respect to $K$. \citet{jain2016finite} show that at least $\Omega(n d \log n)$ \textit{actively chosen} triplets are needed to reconstruct the original embedding up to similarity transformations.
+In nearly all of the OE algorithms, first-order approaches are used to solve either a non-convex optimization problem or a semi-definite program with respect to either the embedding matrix $X \in \R^{n \times d}$ or the Gram matrix $K \in \R^{n \times n}$, where $n, d$ denote the number of samples and embedding dimension respectively.
+With a train triplet set $\mathcal{T}$ the computational complexity of \textit{each gradient update} scales as $\bigO(d |\mathcal{T}|)$ when the optimization is with respect to $X$ and as $\bigO(n |\mathcal{T}|)$ for optimization with respect to $K$. \citet{jain2016finite} show that at least $\Omega(n d \log n)$ \textit{actively chosen} triplets are needed to reconstruct the original embedding up to similarity transformations.
 Therefore, the computational complexity of each gradient update scales as $\bigO(n d^2 \log n)$ or as $\bigO(n^2 d \log n)$ for optimization with respect to $X$ and $K$ respectively.